nronzel/Wthr/README.md

 ✔️ Search by zip, city/state, airport code, ip-address, UK & Canada postal code, & more!

+✔️ Show the next 3 forecast

+✔️ Show the next 24 hours by the hour

 ## How To Use

 Visit the [Live Preview](https://nronzel.github.io/Wthr/) of the site, courtesy of Github Pages.